nogibjj/706_Week07_YL/README.md

 ## Project environment

 * Use codespace for scripting
-* Set up for Rust, install Rust and Cargo, and check the versions
+* Set up for Rust, install Rust and Cargo, and check the versions (Rust 1.73.0 and Cargo 1.73.0)
-* Run `cargo build` to compile the changes and `cargo run` to test the modified tool.
+* Go into the directory `caesar-cipher-cli`, and Run `cargo build` to compile the changes and `cargo run` to test the modified tool.

 ## Project Guide